 In a juridical context, it is important for the government and related stakeholders to ensure the fulfillment of children's educational rights by providing adequate classrooms in elementary schools.
 This needs to be supported by adequate policies and budget allocations to repair or build classrooms that suit children's educational needs (Colmar & Double, 2017; Warshauer, 2015).
 The aim of this research is to gain a deeper understanding of the impact of a lack of classroom space on students' conduciveness to studying in elementary schools.
-Therefore, referring to the problems that have been mentioned in previous research to provide a better understanding of the lack of classrooms in elementary schools on the conduciveness of students when learning, the researcher tries to explain in more detail the impact of a lack of classroom space and solutions and implications for education policy.
+Therefore, referring to the problems that have been mentioned in previous research to provide a better understanding of the lack of classrooms in elementary schools on the conduciveness of students when learning, the researcher tries to explain in more detail the impact on the quality of learning, the disruption that occurs to the conduciveness of learning.
+The psychological impact of a lack of classroom space and solutions and implications for education policy.